Are you a trivia buff? A name nerd? A pop culture junkie?

 The names in this ebook highlight all sorts of retro popular culture: movies, comic strips, music, literature, sports, radio soap operas, and more.
 They also represent snippets of history, from WWII headlines to local human interest stories.

-Long hidden in the data, these names were unearthed by the blogger behind Nancy’s Baby Names, which has welcomed many millions of visitors since 2006.
+Long hidden in the data, these names were unearthed by the blogger behind Nancy’s Baby Names, which has welcomed many millions of visitors since it was created in 2006.

 Pop Culture Baby Names: 1940s is one of the quirkiest chronologies of the ’40s you’ll ever see, and it features facts about the decade that you just won’t find anywhere else.